Gradient-based optimization of exact stochastic kinetic models: Discussion

 \section{Discussion}

 The ST-GS estimator introduces a biased approximation to gradient computation, controlled by a single temperature hyperparameter $\tau$.
-Crucially, this bias affects only the backward pass, while forward trajectories remain exact samples from the Chemical Master Equation throughout optimization.
-While theoretical characterization of the bias remains an open question, we find that the default value $\tau=1$ yields sufficiently accurate gradients for precise parameter recovery across diverse kinetic regimes and close agreement with analytical predictions in the thermodynamic optimization problem.
-This suggests the approach is robust for practical applications without requiring problem-specific tuning.
+Crucially, this bias affects only the backward pass: forward trajectories remain exact samples from the Chemical Master Equation throughout optimization.
+While a complete theoretical characterization of the bias remains an open question, the default value $\tau=1$ empirically yields sufficiently accurate gradients for effective parameter recovery across diverse kinetic regimes and close agreement with analytical predictions, without requiring problem-specific tuning.

-Differentiability does not, however, eliminate the intrinsic difficulty of inverse problems in stochastic kinetic systems.
-The loss landscapes exhibit the flat ridges and sloppy parameter directions characteristic of kinetic models, requiring careful optimizer configuration.
-We deliberately avoided problem-specific manipulations such as reparameterizations to better-conditioned variables or non-dimensionalization schemes that, while potentially easing optimization, would obscure the general applicability of the method.
-Full convergence was nonetheless achieved using modified Adam hyperparameters.
-Second-order methods that account for local curvature may offer further improvements but are more susceptible to noise in stochastic gradient estimates.
-The feasibility of gradient-based optimization demonstrated here may motivate systematic study of loss landscape geometry in kinetic models and the design of inference algorithms tailored to this problem structure, paralleling historical developments in neural network optimization.

-A principal motivation for gradient-based approaches is that reverse-mode automatic differentiation scales independently of parameter dimensionality, in principle enabling efficient inference in large mechanistic models.
-We have deliberately restricted this study to low-dimensional systems where analytical solutions or ground-truth parameters permit rigorous validation.
-Extending to higher-dimensional systems is a natural direction but will require addressing the compounding challenges of optimization in increasingly degenerate landscapes.

-A significant limitation of this work is the absence of experimental data.
-Demonstrating robust inference on real gene expression measurements—subject to technical noise, incomplete detection, and biological heterogeneity—will be necessary to establish the practical utility of this framework.
-Additionally, integration with variational inference methods such as ADVI could extend the approach to full posterior estimation, expanding the reach of Bayesian inference in biophysics and stochastic thermodynamics.

-Finally, stochastic kinetic models extend well beyond the applications considered here, finding use in epidemiology, ecology, neuroscience, and the social sciences.
-The ability to efficiently differentiate through exact stochastic simulations provides a foundation for large-scale inference and principled investigation of optimality across the many domains governed by continuous-time Markov dynamics.
+With differentiable but exact SSA, any differentiable objective computable from stochastic trajectories becomes in principle accessible to efficient gradient-based optimization, including complex objectives defined over full probability distributions rather than summary statistics alone.
+The approach enables all of the optimizations demonstrated here to converge in under 15 minutes on a single GPU --- often in a matter of minutes --- with the potential of substantially accelerating iterative cycles of model refinement and hypothesis testing.
+Because computational cost scales with the number of sampled trajectories rather than with state-space size, the method extends naturally to systems with large configuration spaces that may prove challenging for alternative approaches.